lancecasselman/photo-shoot-scheduler/replit.md

 ## System Architecture

 ### Frontend Architecture
-The system utilizes a static HTML/CSS/JavaScript multi-page application with vanilla JavaScript, employing a responsive, mobile-first design using CSS Grid and Flexbox.
+The system utilizes a static HTML/CSS/JavaScript multi-page application with vanilla JavaScript, employing a responsive, mobile-first design.
 It incorporates PWA capabilities via a service worker for offline functionality and a component-based UI with tabbed navigation.
-The CapCut-style Website Builder features full-screen preview, drag-and-drop functionality, editable components (formatting, alignment, fonts, colors, spacing), and includes 21 professional fonts categorized into Serif, Sans-Serif, Display, and Script.
-The bottom toolbar is resizable with saved preferences.
+The CapCut-style Website Builder features full-screen preview, drag-and-drop functionality, editable components, and includes 21 professional fonts.
+The platform focuses on a web-app only strategy for all devices.

 ### Backend Architecture
 The backend is built on a Node.js/Express server handling API routes and business logic.
-Authentication and subscription verification are handled exclusively at the server level through secure routes.
+Authentication and subscription verification are handled exclusively at the server level.

 ### Authentication & Authorization
-Firebase Authentication (Project: photoshcheduleapp) supports email/password and Google OAuth, implementing role-based access for administrative functions and subscriber management.
-All session management routes require proper Firebase authentication with no development mode exceptions.
+Firebase Authentication (Project: photoshcheduleapp) supports email/password and Google OAuth, implementing role-based access.
+All session management routes require proper Firebase authentication.

-**Known Mobile Limitation**: Google OAuth does not work on mobile browsers in Replit's development environment due to Firebase/Replit security restrictions.
-Mobile users must use email/password authentication during development.
-This is automatically resolved in production deployment with proper domain configuration.

-**Firebase Project Configuration:**
-- Project ID: `photoshcheduleapp`
-- Auth Domain: `photoshcheduleapp.firebaseapp.com`
-- Storage Bucket: `photoshcheduleapp.appspot.com`
-- App ID: `1:1080892259604:web:8198de9d7da81c684c1601`
-- Messaging Sender ID: `1080892259604`

 ### Database Architecture
 The primary database is PostgreSQL, utilizing Drizzle ORM.
 Firebase Firestore is used for real-time data synchronization, creating a hybrid storage strategy.
-Published websites data, metadata, and themes are stored in PostgreSQL.

 ### File Storage Strategy
 Cloudflare R2 serves as the primary cloud storage with session-aware file paths and RAW file backup.
 Firebase Storage is used as secondary storage for website assets and profile images.
-The system supports full-resolution downloads, on-the-fly thumbnail generation with smart caching, and preserves original filenames.
+The system supports full-resolution downloads and on-the-fly thumbnail generation.

-### Mobile & Responsive Features
-**Strategic Decision (August 2025): Web-App Only Approach** Transitioned from native mobile app development to a web-app only strategy for simplified maintenance and faster development cycles.
-The platform now focuses entirely on delivering an exceptional mobile-responsive web experience that works seamlessly across all devices and browsers.

-**Mobile Website Builder Enhancements (August 2025):**
-- Added comprehensive touch event support for toolbar resizing
-- Enhanced mobile responsiveness with larger touch targets (20px vs 10px)
-- Fixed component drag functionality for mobile devices with touchstart/touchmove/touchend events
-- Improved visual feedback for touch interactions with active states
-- Added mobile-specific CSS optimizations for better usability

-**Benefits of Web-App Only:**
-- Single codebase for all platforms (web, mobile, tablet)
-- Instant deployment of updates without app store approval processes
-- No app store fees or complex mobile build processes
-- Progressive Web App (PWA) capabilities for app-like experience
-- Superior visual control and immediate feedback for UI adjustments
-- Streamlined authentication flow without mobile-specific complexities
-- Camera access and file uploads work natively in modern mobile browsers
-- Users can install web app to home screen for native app feel

 ### Photography Delivery System
 A comprehensive download-based delivery system with flexible pricing models (free, paid, freemium), customizable watermarking, and Stripe Connect integration for payment processing.
-Features include:
-- Download policies configurable per session (enable/disable, pricing model, limits)
-- Watermark system supporting text and logo overlays with positioning and opacity controls
-- Download tracking with enforcement of quotas and maximum limits
-- Direct gallery links via secure gallery_access_tokens (industry standard approach)
-- Proper HTTP status codes (403/429) for limit enforcement
-- Downloadable originals with optional watermarking based on pricing model

-**September 2025 - Enhanced Quota Enforcement System:**
-- **Per-Client Quota Tracking**: Each gallery visitor gets unique quota limits using persistent UUID system stored in localStorage
-- **Freemium Model Implementation**: Correctly enforces exactly 2 free downloads per unique visitor before requiring $5.00 payment
-- **Synchronized Tracking Systems**: Gallery downloads, entitlements, and tokens use consistent client identification
-- **Production-Ready Business Logic**: Proper quota accounting with per-photo usage tracking and accurate consumption calculation
-- **Multi-Visitor Support**: Different browser tabs/visitors get separate quota allowances (e.g., 4 total downloads from same session by 2 different clients)

-**System Architecture:**
-- Client-side generates persistent uniqueVisitorId using UUID stored in localStorage
-- Server respects client-provided visitor identifiers throughout download routes
-- Database properly tracks consumed downloads per client rather than shared limits
-- Entitlement system uses maxDownloads=1 per photo with accurate remaining quota calculation

-**September 2025 - Freemium Download Entitlement Fix:**
-- **Client Key Mismatch Resolution**: Fixed critical "No download entitlement found" error caused by server-client key generation mismatch
-- **Authoritative Key System**: Implemented consistent `generateGalleryClientKey()` on both server and client using gallery token + session ID
-- **Backwards Compatibility**: Enhanced verification system with comprehensive fallback lookup for legacy entitlements (visitor IDs, email keys)
-- **Consistent Verification**: Eliminated key switching fallback logic - server always uses same authoritative key for creation and verification
-- **Reliable Re-downloads**: Fixed repeat downloads to work with same entitlement and consistent key matching
+It includes per-client quota tracking and robust entitlement management.

 ### Photography Community Platform
-A social platform featuring a multi-tab feed system with customizable post types, advanced image optimization, social features (like, comment, save, share), user profiles with reputation points, community tools, a comprehensive direct messaging system, and automatic EXIF extraction.
-User interactions are enhanced with full username display, clickable user profiles, and complete user-to-user messaging infrastructure.
+A social platform featuring a multi-tab feed system with customizable post types, advanced image optimization, social features, user profiles with reputation points, community tools, a comprehensive direct messaging system, and automatic EXIF extraction.

-### Watermark System
-A professional watermarking feature allows photographers to add customizable text watermarks to their images automatically, with adjustable positioning, opacity, font size, and color selection, applied during image processing.

-### Golden Hour Times Calculator
-A professional photography planning tool that calculates optimal lighting times for any location and date, featuring location search, current location detection, accurate calculations, responsive design, and photography tips.

 ### Core Features & System Design
-The system supports chronological session sorting, an integrated deposit system, a comprehensive storage quota and billing system with real-time tracking, and a robust unified file deletion system.
-It includes prebuilt customizable pages (Portfolio, About, Contact) and advanced subpage functionality for nested structures.
-A full booking agreement system with e-signature capabilities and Stripe Connect Express for multi-photographer payment routing are integrated.
+The system supports chronological session sorting, an integrated deposit system, a comprehensive storage quota and billing system, and a robust unified file deletion system.
+It includes prebuilt customizable pages, advanced subpage functionality, a full booking agreement system with e-signature capabilities, and Stripe Connect Express for multi-photographer payment routing.

 ### AI-Powered Blog Generator
-Integrated OpenAI-powered blog post generation directly into the website builder, featuring customizable blog creation with topic, style, tone, and length options, SEO keyword optimization, automatic metadata generation, and blog idea suggestions.
+Integrated OpenAI-powered blog post generation into the website builder, featuring customizable blog creation with topic, style, tone, and length options, SEO keyword optimization, and automatic metadata generation.

 ### Website Publishing System
-Allows photographers to publish their created websites to subdomains (photographer.photomanagementsystem.com) with real-time availability checking, one-click publishing, a cost-efficient architecture, published websites database, live preview, and update capability.
+Allows photographers to publish their created websites to subdomains with real-time availability checking, one-click publishing, a cost-efficient architecture, published websites database, live preview, and update capability.
 This is a professional plan feature.

 ### Onboarding System
 A 5-step wizard guides new users through setup, including username selection, business information, photography specialty, and subscription integration.